xenify-io/litepaper/README.md

 ### ♦️ Fee Distribution

 - Xenify will distribute 100% of generated swap fees on supported chains as native chain rewards to XNF stakers, incentivizing users to hold and stake their tokens.
-For unsupported chains, fees collected will be used to support the XenSwap team in funding future audits and marketing efforts.
+For unsupported chains, fees collected will be used to support the Xenify team in funding future audits and marketing efforts.

 ### ♦️ Reward Distribution